oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 Read Forecast.Solar **API** using Node-RED and JSONata for Home Assistant

+>[!WARNING]
+>As of December 2024 I am no longer supporting this code.
+I have been working with the in-built Forecast.Solar integration, directly in Home Assistant and via API calls, for over two years.
+After collecting and analyzing actual-to-forecast figures for 12 months, I have concluded that the accuracy (for me) is unacceptable and makes this forecast inappropriate for any practical use.
+This code will remain as an example of how to process API calls using JSONata.

 [![GitHub Release](https://img.shields.io/github/v/release/oatybiscuit/Node-RED-HA-ForecastSolar-JSONata)](https://github.com/oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/releases)
 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/latest/total)
 [![License: MIT](https://img.shields.io/github/license/oatybiscuit/Node-RED-HA-ForecastSolar-JSONata)](/LICENSE)